duncanmcclean/simple-commerce/docs/index.md

 ---
 title: Introduction
 table_of_contents: false
+slider:
+  - /img/promo/simple-commerce/back-office-overview.png
+  - /img/promo/simple-commerce/everything-is-an-entry.png
+  - /img/promo/simple-commerce/payment-gateways.png
+  - /img/promo/simple-commerce/product-variants.png
+  - /img/promo/simple-commerce/coupons.png
+  - /img/promo/simple-commerce/shipping.png
+  - /img/promo/simple-commerce/multisite.png
 ---

-**Ecommerce is hard, don't do it alone.** Get back to doing what you love: building beautiful websites for your clients.
+**Ecommerce is hard. don't do it alone!** Get back to doing what you love: building beautiful websites for your clients.

-Simple Commerce is an ecommerce addon for Statamic, it's got everything you need to build a small-medium sized ecommerce store.
-And greatest of all it feels native to Statamic.
+imple Commerce is a simple, yet powerful e-commerce addon for Statamic.
+You have complete control over the content structure and front-end of your site.

+### Everything's just an entry

+Stay with what you love - Statamic entries.
+With Simple Commerce, all of your products, orders, customers & coupons are Statamic entries.
+Giving you the flexibility you need to build bespoke e-commerce sites for your clients.

+And, when your site grows, it's easy to [move your orders & customers](/database-orders) into a traditional database.

 ### Integrates perfectly with Statamic

-Everyone loves Antlers, right?
+Everyone loves [Antlers](https://statamic.dev/antlers), right?
 I sure do.
-Simple Commerce provides its own tags to let you add products to the cart, take payment etc. It’s almost magic.
+Simple Commerce provides its own Antlers tags to let you add products to the cart, take payment etc. It’s almost magic 🪄.

 ```antlers
 <h1 class="text-2xl">Your cart</h1>